dopmore/fumes/README.md

 <img width="870" height="808" alt="image" src="https://github.com/user-attachments/assets/f617dc1b-aadd-4eaf-b29f-034f1e65a6af" />

 This projects aims to create a sleek and minimalist fume extractor.
 By that i mean a fume extractor that is one solid shape without an extra base.
 It includes an activated carbon filter and a HEPA filter to ensure clean air in my room and allows for adjustable fan speeds through a rotary encoder (Current Speed is shown on the display).
 I made this because i was always breathing in harmful fumes when soldering :)

+The Hepa and activated carbon filter are placed infront of the fan in the case.

 ## Schematics
 <img width="881" height="693" alt="image" src="https://github.com/user-attachments/assets/179cc5c2-5947-4a91-9114-0f46d4850b8f" />